France–Iran relations: Qajar Era

-Attempts to resume contact were made following the French revolution, as France was in conflict with Russia and wished to find an ally against that country.
+Attempts to resume contact were made following the French Revolution, as France was in conflict with Russia and wished to find an ally against that country.
 In 1796, two scientists, Jean-Guillaume Bruguières and Guillaume-Antoine Olivier, were sent to Persia by the Directoire, but were unsuccessful in obtaining an agreement.

 A Franco-Persian alliance was formed for a short period between the French Empire of Napoleon I and the Persian Empire of Fath Ali Shah against Russia and Great Britain between 1807 and 1809.
 The alliance was part of Napoleon's plan to create another front on Russia's southern borders, as Iran and Russia were directly bordering each other there in the Caucasus region.
 Furthermore, the Iranian king was involved in a territorial dispute with the Russian tsar following its annexation of Georgia, which had been intermittently part of Iran since the mid 16th century.
 The alliance unravelled when France finally allied with Russia and turned its focus to European campaigns, and dropped its support during the Russo-Persian War (1804-1813), which eventually turned out into an Iranian defeat and huge irrevocable territorial losses, comprising modern-day Georgia, Dagestan, and most of the contemporary Republic of Azerbaijan.

 Diplomatic relations with France resumed in 1839 following a dispute between Great Britain and Persia over the Iranian city of Herat.
 Great Britain would remove its military and diplomatic missions from Persia, occupy Kharg island, and attack Bushehr.
 Mohammad Shah Qajar would in turn resume diplomatic relations with France, and send a diplomatic mission to Louis-Philippe under Mirza Hossein Khan to obtain military help.
 In response, a group of French officers was sent to Persia with the returning ambassador.
+The renewed French representation at the royal court resulted also in renewed missionary activity in Iran, primarily by the Lazarists, who opened hospitals, schools and orphanages.